vaibhavmagon/Spark-Python-MovieReviews/README.md

 # Files

-1. Big dataset with over 1,00,000 movie reviews.
+1. Big movie dataset with over 1,00,000 movie reviews from https://grouplens.org/datasets/movielens/.
-2. Movie similarities script.
+2. Movie similarities script in python.

 # To Run

 1. Dependencies installed (Spark, Python etc.)
-2. spark-submit movie-similarities.py #id (The id of the movie to find similarities for, 50 is for star wars!).
+2. > spark-submit movie-similarities.py #id (The id of the movie to find similarities for, 50 is for star wars!).